-- A. Read the extracts given below and answer the questions that follow.
-5 - 1.
-As a five-year old, Bismillah Khan played gilli-danda near a pond in the ancient estate of Dumraon in Bihar. - (a) Which of the following was a remarkable thing was Bismillah doing as a five-year-old? - (i) He was playing the sitar along with his father. - (ii) He was improvising and inventing ragas. - (iii) He was singing at the Bihariji temple regularly.
+A. Read the extracts given below and answer the questions that follow.
+5

+- 1. As a five-year old, Bismillah Khan played gilli-danda near a pond in the ancient estate of Dumraon in Bihar. - (a) Which of the following was a remarkable thing was Bismillah doing as a five-year-old? - (i) He was playing the sitar along with his father. - (ii) He was improvising and inventing ragas. - (iii) He was singing at the Bihariji temple regularly.

 - (iv) He was learning how to play the shehnai in school. - Ans. (iii) He was singing at the Bihariji temple regularly. - (b) Why is it right to say that music was in Bismillah's blood? - Ans.
-Music was in Bismillah's blood from birth because his grandfather, father, maternal uncles, as well as his paternal ancestors were all known to be great shehnai players. - (c) Fill in the blank with one word only.Bismillah used to be ......with a big laddu by the local Maharaja for singing bhajans at the temple.

-Ans. rewarded

-- (d) How was Bismillah brought up from birth?(i) He was taught music from the time he was born. - (ii) He was brought up in a secular environment. - (iii) He was forced to attend school and study hard. - (iv) He was made to live independently from his mother. - Ans. (iv) He was brought up in a secular environment. - (e) Select the option that uses an antonym of the word 'near' from the extract. - (i) He lives in the immediate vicinity of his office. - (ii) A breakthrough for this terrible disease is now on hand. - (iii) The cinema house is a stone's throw away from the market. - (iv) His house is off the beaten track from the city limits. - Ans. (iv) His house is off the beaten track from the city limits. - 2.
+Music was in Bismillah's blood from birth because his grandfather, father, maternal uncles, as well as his paternal ancestors were all known to be great shehnai players. - Ans. rewarded - (d) How was Bismillah brought up from birth? - (i) He was taught music from the time he was born. - (ii) He was brought up in a secular environment. - (iii) He was forced to attend school and study hard. - (iv) He was made to live independently from his mother. - Ans. (iv) He was brought up in a secular environment. - (e) Select the option that uses an antonym of the word 'near' from the extract. - (i) He lives in the immediate vicinity of his office. - (ii) A breakthrough for this terrible disease is now on hand. - (iii) The cinema house is a stone's throw away from the market. - (iv) His house is off the beaten track from the city limits. - Ans. (iv) His house is off the beaten track from the city limits. - 2.
 The young boy took to music early in life.
 At the age of three when his mother took him to his maternal uncle's house in Benaras ...

-- (a) Which of the following did the young Bismillah find fascinating at his uncle's house? - (i) The flurry of activities in the household. - (ii) His uncles' practising playing the shehnai. - (iii) The coming and going of musicians in the house. - (iv) The music lessons that his uncle arranged for him.

-Ans. (ii) His uncles' practising playing the shehnai.

-- (b) For which reason can one say that Banaras was Bismillah's classroom? - Ans.
-It is here in Benaras that Bismillah started his music career, and spent all his time practising his music and inventing ragas. - (c) Fill in the blank with one word only.The flowing waters of the river Ganga were a source of \\\\\\ for Bismillah. - Ans. inspiration - (d) Why was his job with All India Radio an important milestone for Bismillah's music? - (i) It was his first job for which he was paid. - (ii) The station had just been inaugurated. - (iii) It helped reach his music to a wide audience. - (iv) It helped him get into the film industry. - Ans. (iii) It helped reach his music to a wide audience. - (e) Select the option that correctly captures the application of the word 'age' as used in the extract. - (i) The tiredness grows as we age. - (ii) Age has nothing to do with this. - (iii) At what age did you start school? - (iv) May I know your age, please? - Ans. (i) The tiredness grows as we age.
+- (a) Which of the following did the young Bismillah find fascinating at his uncle's house? - (i) The flurry of activities in the household. - (ii) His uncles practising playing the shehnai. - (iii) The coming and going of musicians in the house. - (iv) The music lessons that his uncle arranged for him. - Ans. (ii) His uncles' practising playing the shehnai. - (b) For which reason can one say that Banaras was Bismillah's classroom? - Ans.
+It is here in Benaras that Bismillah started his music career, and spent all his time practising his music and inventing ragas. - (c) Fill in the blank with one word only.The flowing waters of the river Ganga were a source of for Bismillah. - Ans. inspiration - (d) Why was his job with All India Radio an important milestone for Bismillah's music? - (i) It was his first job for which he was paid. - (ii) The station had just been inaugurated. - (iii) It helped reach his music to a wide audience. - (iv) It helped him get into the film industry. - Ans. (iii) It helped reach his music to a wide audience. - (e) Select the option that correctly captures the application of the word 'age' as used in the extract. - (i) The tiredness grows as we age. - (ii) Age has nothing to do with this. - (iii) At what age did you start school? - (iv) May I know your age, please? - Ans. (iv) May I know your age, please?